ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

    * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
 9. Complete the license settings for the instance components.
     * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware account number** and **SPP credit fund number**.
-    * To use IBM-provided licenses, ensure that the **Include with purchase** option is selected.
+    * To use IBM-provided licenses, ensure that **Include with purchase** is selected.
 For NSX, specify the license edition.
     * To use your own licenses, ensure that the **Use VMware Subscription Purchasing Program** option is not selected.
 For each license, click **I will provide** and enter the license key.
 10. (NSX-T only) Specify the settings for both the consolidated or management cluster and the workload cluster.